 Input Type User Object Output Type java.lang.String Class org.jboss.soa.esb.actions.converters.ObjectToXStream Properties "class-alias": Class alias used in call to XStream.alias(String, Class) prior to serialisation.
 Defaults to the input Object's class name. "exclude-package": Exclude the package name from the generated XML.
 Default is "true".
 Not applicable if a "class-alias" is specified. "aliases": Optional.
 Specify additional aliases to help XStream to convert the xml elements to Objects "namespaces": Optional.
 Specify namespaces that should be added to the xml generated by XStream.
 Each namespace-uri is associated with a local-part which is the element that this namespace should appear on. "xstream-mode": Optional.
 Specify the XStream mode to use.
-Possible values are XPATH_RELATIVE_REFERENCS (the default), XPATH_ABSOLUTE_REFERENCS, ID_REFERENCES or NO_REFERENCES.
-Sample Config <action class="org.jboss.soa.esb.actions.converters.ObjectToXStream" name="transform"></action> Input Type User Object Output Type java.lang.String Class org.jboss.soa.esb.actions.converters.ObjectToXStream Properties "class-alias": Class alias used in call to XStream.alias(String, Class) prior to serialization.
-Defaults to the input Object's class name. "exclude-package": Exclude the package name from the generated XML.
-Default is "true".
-Not applicable if a "class-alias" is specified.
-Sample Configuration <action class="org.jboss.soa.esb.actions.converters.ObjectToXStream" name="transform"> <property name="class-alias" value="MyAlias"></property> <property name="exclude-package" value="true"></property></action>
+Possible values are XPATH_RELATIVE_REFERENCS (the default), XPATH_ABSOLUTE_REFERENCS, ID_REFERENCES or NO_REFERENCES. "fieldAliases": Optional Field aliases to be added to Xstream. "implicit-collections": Optional which will be registered with Xstream. "converters": Optional list of converter that will be registered with Xstream.
+Sample Config <action class="org.jboss.soa.esb.actions.converters.ObjectToXStream" name="transform"></action>